If your team is still spending two hours reviewing a standard commercial agreement, the problem is not the contract. It is the process.

 Overview

-Ironclad is a comprehensive CLM platform with integrated AI review and workflow automation, supporting the entire contract lifecycle from intake to post-signature management.
+Ironclad is a comprehensive CLM platform with integrated AI review and workflow automation, supporting the full contract lifecycle from intake to post-signature management.
+Its strength is automating complex approval workflows and providing a single repository for contracts across the enterprise.

 Key Features